Tj717/GeoJSON-Processing-Scripts/README.md

-# Remove-JSON-fields
+## cleanjson.py: script for iteratively removing fields from a GeoJSON file.

-### This is a simple script for iteratively removing fields from a GeoJSON file.
+## json2geojson.py: script for converting special JSON files to GeoJSON format.